Swathi3107/CG_seasons/README.md

 # CG_seasons
-This project depicts various seasons like summer, rainy, winter, autumn.
+This project simulates various geographical seasons like summer, rainy, winter, autumn.
-OpenGL libraries are used to implement various graphics features.
+OpenGL libraries are used to implement various graphics features like translation, rotation, etc.